Get

 Bengal cats are a mix between a domestic cat of some sort and a wild Asian Leopard cat.
 These cats have a glamorous and unique coat.
 They are best known for this unusual coat, making them look very different from their domestic cousins.

 Not all Bengals have a wild parent, however.
-Today, many Bengals are bred with other Bengals, which produces a somewhat less wild cat.
-Because of this, Bengals tend to be very similar to each other and have more certain characteristics.
+Today, many Bengals are bred with other Bengals, several generations removed from the wild ancestor.
+Because of this, Bengals tend to be more consistent in temperament and behavior.
 These cats were first accepted by the TICA in 1983 and allowed to compete in shows starting in 1991.
 They are a somewhat newer breed.

 Appearance